[NB This article is the fourth in a series looking at the unfinished business of LGBTI equality in Australia.]

 Therefore, there is still a need for the Western Australian Parliament to amend these laws, to remove all requirements for medical or surgical procedures, and to finally allow trans and gender diverse people to determine their own identities.

-Positively, many of these best practice principles were considered in the recent options paper produced by the Western Australia Law Reform Commission as part of their inquiry into recognition of a person’s sex, change of sex or intersex status (see my submission to that inquiry, here).
-It will be interesting to see what the final outcome of that inquiry is, and whether the WA Government implements its recommendations.
+Positively, many of these best practice principles were reflected in the recent final report of the Law Reform Commission of Western Australia which was examining the issue of recognition of a person’s sex, change of sex or intersex status (see my submission to that inquiry, here and the final WALRC report here).
+It will be interesting to see whether the WA Government implements its recommendations.

 South Australia’s Births, Deaths and Marriages Registration Act 1996 is one of the few relevant laws that doesn’t fail on all three criteria – although it still involves unnecessary medicalisation of trans and gender diverse people’s identities.